Core Concepts

 - What feedback explains the verdict?

-- Which signal source produced the verdict?
+- Which source produced the verdict?

 - inspect representative traces for the failure pattern